 - CTPI-100 – The Central Test Personality Inventory for Professionals is a test commonly used in the assessment of candidates applying for executive-level and managerial positions.
 It measures candidates competencies and personality traits directly connected with people, changes, task, and self-management.

-Having different types of psychometric tests at your disposal is quite convenient, as you can identify to which extent the job candidate’s abilities match those required in the position they are applying for.
+Having different types of psychometric tests at your disposal is quite convenient, as you can identify a candidate’s abilities and qualities and match those required in the position they are applying for.

 Depending on which test you choose, you will be able to measure quite a large range of skills, such as abstract, numerical, and logical reasoning, personality traits, educational achievement, knowledge, and abilities.